 Importing Your Model and Running It in Minitab Workspace

 Now that they have that equation, Neil opens up a project in Minitab Workspace and inserts the Monte Carlo Simulation tool.
-He could manually enter his inputs and outputs and type in an equation through the options for this tool available in both Minitab Workspace and Companion by Minitab (more on that in this example), but they already have that information so he can jump ahead a bit.
+He could manually enter his inputs and outputs and type in an equation through the options for this tool available in both Minitab Workspace and Minitab Engage (more on that in this example), but they already have that information so he can jump ahead a bit.

 Neil clicks the option for importing the model from Minitab and chooses his Minitab file.

 The equation automatically pulls in transfer position and injection speed as X inputs.
 He knows these factors have a normal distribution, so he selects Normal from the dropdown menu and then enters the means and standard deviations as well as the upper and lower specification limits.
 Then he hits the green Simulate button near the top and Minitab Workspace completes 50,000 simulations for the process within just a couple seconds:

 Understanding the Results and Parameter Optimization

 The process performance measurement (Cpk) for this process is 0.4816, far short of the minimum standard of 1.33.
 Below this visualization, a green button, "Parameter Optimization," appears guiding Neil to the next step: optimizing his inputs.
 He sets the goal (targeting for the mean of the response to be 0.935, halfway in between his upper and lower specification limit) and enters high and low values for his inputs to explore, and then Minitab Workspace does the rest.
 He hits "Optimize Parameters" and sees this.